sondonghan20221993/cansat_2/docs/modules/07-cfs-integration-requirements.md

 - **CFS-VER-05**: The verification plan SHALL include failure-injection tests for event and logging behavior.
 - **CFS-VER-06**: The verification plan SHALL include tests for baseline SB input publication and subscription for `0x1901` through `0x1904`.
 - **CFS-VER-07**: The verification plan SHALL include tests for `telemetry_app` degraded/lost/recovery transitions.
+- **CFS-VER-08**: The verification plan SHALL include tests verifying that LoRa link health state transitions are independent of image/video link health state transitions (CFS-LNK-06).
+- **CFS-VER-09**: The verification plan SHALL include tests verifying that `image_id` assigned by `img_app` at capture time is preserved unchanged in `IMAGE_META_MID` and in any associated LoRa event message referencing the same capture event (CFS-LNK-10, CFS-LNK-11).
+- **CFS-VER-10**: The verification plan SHALL include tests verifying that vehicle-generated `timestamp` fields are not overwritten by relay or bridge components (CFS-LNK-09).
+- **CFS-VER-11**: The verification plan SHALL include tests verifying that `job_id` is preserved unchanged from reconstruction request through result and associated LoRa event messages (CFS-LNK-12).

 ## 9. Open Items

 - OI-CFS-01: Exact cFS message IDs and source IDs need to be assigned.
 - OI-CFS-02: Stable event IDs for UWB residual warning and module failure cases need to be assigned.
 - OI-CFS-03: Runtime-changeable configuration fields need to be finalized per module.
+- OI-CFS-04: MID assignment for the image/video link health state message (Section 3A, CFS-LNK-05) needs to be finalized.
+- OI-CFS-05: The app name and integration pattern for the image/video link monitor component (Section 3A, CFS-LNK-05) need to be decided — standalone `img_link_app` vs. component within `img_app`.
+- OI-CFS-06: Degraded and lost threshold defaults for the image/video link (CFS-LNK-08) need to be defined, analogous to CFS-TMR-07 and CFS-TMR-08 for the LoRa link.